FRCTeam1073-TheForceTeam/vision2024/README.md

 ## Python3 Development Envirobnment:

-   sudo apt-get install python3 python-is-python3 python3-pip
+   sudo apt-get install python3 python-is-python3 python3-pip python3-full pipx

 This gives us latest Ubuntu version of Python3, makes it the default and adds the pip tool for installing python specific pacakges.